jason137/gads_26/lec03/ex1.md

 4) How could you verify the shape of the distribution of areas in question 3 at the command line?
 How could you verify it using pandas?

+5) Usually skewness can be detected by the relationship between the mean and the median, but this relationship does not always hold.
+What relationships between mean and meadian would hold in the typical case?
+What could lead to these relationships breaking down?

 ### yes computers

 5) Use the file `shakespeare_words.tsv` to display the total words Shakespeare